Job Opening: Private Trust Case Manager

 Required Education or Job Experience:

-- Car required along with valid driver's license.
+· Car required.
 Must be able to drive, and willing to drive throughout the metro area and outside the metro area.
 Will occasionally transport clients.

-We offer a friendly environment in a central location with assigned parking.$18.15 per hour with excellent benefits.
+We offer a friendly environment in a central location with assigned parking.$18.15 per hour with excellent benefits, 100% employer paid.

-Please submit cover letter and resume to Kathleen Kellams, Director of Beneficiary Services by clicking here.
-Applicants may apply through email only.
+Please submit cover letter and resume to Sarah Crownover, Director of Private Services - email@example.com.